Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• The maximum DrawDown over 5 years of Global Market Rotation Strategy is -14.4 days, which is greater, thus better compared to the benchmark ACWI (-33.5 days) in the same period.
+• Looking at the maximum drop from peak to valley of -14.4 days in the last 5 years of Global Market Rotation Strategy, we see it is relatively greater, thus better in comparison to the benchmark ACWI (-33.5 days)

 MaxDuration:

-• Compared with the benchmark ACWI (516 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 281 days of Global Market Rotation Strategy is lower, thus better.
+• Compared with the benchmark ACWI (516 days) in the period of the last 5 years, the maximum days under water of 281 days of Global Market Rotation Strategy is smaller, thus better.

 AveDuration: